duarm/catchme/README.md

 both "%" and `"$"` would violate 2) and 1), `"$"` would interfere with shell and `"%"` with c.
 `"-"` would interfere with 3), as -album-artist- would confuse -album- and -artist-.

+after careful consideration I was left with '.' and ',', since I couldn't choose, I ended up with ';'.

 ### Commands
 - play [POS] - Unpauses, if POS is specified, plays the music at the given POS in the playlist.